4

 – Bishop D

-Jan 9 at 16:21
+Commented Jan 9, 2023 at 16:21

 • @BishopD: I believe this study was also the topic of a question over on Skeptics a while ago, and the conclusion was basically the same: there is nothing surprising about the fact that few pregnancies complete in 2.5 months nor is there anything surprising about the fact that a high number of pregnancies that complete in (less than) 2.5 months complete abnormally.
-Jan 12 at 15:25
+Commented Jan 12, 2023 at 15:25

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.